 The Grand Lake Theater, a grand movie palace built in the 20s is one of our favorite places to go for the movies.
 It often wins the “Best place to see a movie” East Bay Express polls.
 Like 3-D?
 The Grand Lake has a two projector system and it’s where I went to see The Force Awakens when the Star Wars movie opened.

-The Grand’s neon signs lights up on Friday & Saturday nights, when they feature a Wurlitzer organ concert before the movies.
-Check out the marquee to see if the Allen Michaan, the Renaissance Rialto operator, has posted one of his memorable political messages.
+The Grand’s neon signs light up on Friday & Saturday nights when they feature a Wurlitzer organ concert before the movies.
+Check out the marquee to see if Allen Michaan, the Renaissance Rialto operator, has posted one of his memorable political messages.

-Up Grand you’ll find Walden Pond’s new and used book store; nearby is The Alley, a piano bar which has featured Ron Dibble playing old favorites for decades.
+Up Grand, you’ll find Walden Pond’s new and used book store; nearby is The Alley, a piano bar that has featured Ron Dibble playing old favorites for decades.

-Splash Pad Park, across from the theater, is home to Saturday is Grand Lake Farmers’ Market.
+Splash Pad Park, across from the theater, is home to Saturday’s Grand Lake Farmers’ Market.

-The Lakeshore Drive shopping street features Arizmendi Bakery for great breads and pizza, Holy Land Israeli food, a kosher butcher, Trader Joe’s and lots of interesting shops.
+The Lakeshore Drive shopping street features Arizmendi Bakery for great bread and pizza, Holy Land Israeli food, a kosher butcher, Trader Joe’s, and lots of interesting shops.